16th - 22nd July 2018

 Farnborough Airshow, the biggest trade airshow in the UK, is held once every two years.
 It lasts for a whole week.
 The first four days, Monday - Thursday, are trade days when £billions of international business is transacted.
 Friday is 'Futures Day' when youngsters are encouraged to attend and learn about aviation and associated sciences.
 At the weekend it becomes a public airshow.

-The show hosted the second appearance in the UK of the F-35 Lightning II jet, following its début at RIAT.
-The US Marines Corps brought two F-35B jets, the US Airforce two F-35As and one British F-35 came to the UK for displays, but only the F-35B has been seen at Farnborough.
+In 2016 the show hosted the second appearance in the UK of the F-35 Lightning II jet, following its début at RIAT.
+The US Marines Corps brought two F-35B jets, the US Airforce two F-35As and one British F-35 came to the UK for displays, but only the F-35B was seen at Farnborough.
 One of them performed a flypast with the Red Arrows when the show was opened by the Prime Minister at 10.30 on Monday 11th.
 The mixed flypast with the Red Arrows was not repeated during the week but the F-35 did display over the public weekend, including the Friday's 'Futures Day'.

 As well as the flypast with the F-35B to open the show, the Red Arrows flew with the Airbus A350 and twice with the Airbus A400M.
 They also parked up very close to the Grandstand over the public weekend and interacted with the crowds who could chat with them and the 'Blues' and see at close quarters the preparations for flight.